shaunak5997/flashbots-images/readme.md

 nix develop -c $SHELL
 ```

+> Note: Changing the kernel version requires updating the sha256 checksum in `kernel.nix`

 <h3>Mkosi Debugging</h3>

 To debug the mkosi environment, insert the following line in the mkosi script where you want to break: